paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 (1) The Assistant Secretary of Defense for Acquisition.

-(2) The Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs.
+(2) The Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs.

 (3) The Assistant Secretary of Defense for Space Policy.